- J.D., Boston College Law School, Boston College Law Review, Solicitations Editor, 2004.

 - New York

-Michael Robert Carney is an Associate in McKool Smith's New York office.
+Michael Robert Carney is a Senior Counsel in McKool Smith's New York office.
 He has represented clients in complex bankruptcies since he graduated from law school and business school in 2004.

 Mr. Carney's bankruptcy practice focuses on complex restructurings, reorganizations, and liquidation proceedings, as well as out-of-court restructurings.
 He has extensive experience in litigation arising from distressed situations, including fraudulent conveyances, DIP financing arrangements and the use of cash collateral, and purchases and sales of assets.
 He also handles disputes involving preferential payments, turnover, cramdowns, automatic stays, contested plan confirmation and valuation disputes, subordination and recharacterization of claims, executory contracts, and claims objections, among others.
 His clients include national and international companies, directors and officers, debtors, trustees, creditors and creditors' committees, debtor-in-possession lenders, bank groups, bondholders, and shareholders and shareholders committees.